MattPahuta/single-page-design-portfolio/README.md

 # Frontend Mentor - Single-page design portfolio solution

 This is a solution to the [Single-page design portfolio challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/singlepage-design-portfolio-2MMhyhfKVo).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The site features semantic HTML5 markup, use of both CSS Grid and Flexbox, CSS custom properties, and a scaleable image slider implemented with Splide.

 ## Table of contents